flint-bot/flint/README.md

 ### bot.remember(key, value);
-Store key/value data to the bot  which is specific for the room the bot is in.
+Store key/value data specific to a room the bot is in.
+Values are pushed to an array under the key.
+It is not possible to overwrite a specific value under a key, but you must rather forget the entire key. *(See bot.forget)*
 * `key` : key as a string in local bot's memory
 * `value` : value to store at key (String, Object, Collection, Array, etc)